TheThingsNetwork/docs/_content/gateways/packet-forwarder/legacy.md

 ---
-title: Semtech Packet Forwarder
+title: Semtech UDP Packet Forwarder
 ---

-# Semtech Packet Forwarder
+# Semtech UDP Packet Forwarder

-The Semtech Packet Forwarder is the **first packet forwarder**, connecting to servers through the [Semtech UDP protocol](../start/connection.html#semtech-udp-protocol).
+The Semtech UDP Packet Forwarder is the **first packet forwarder**, connecting to servers through the [Semtech UDP protocol](../start/connection.html#semtech-udp-protocol).
 Although this protocol has several flaws, many gateways include a pre-compiled version of the packet forwarder, which makes it easy to test a gateway with this protocol.

 ## Installation